 Articles have quoted Intel Inc. as saying, some few years past, that they would not produce a small ARM (typically with asynchronous display raster circuits built in) variant chip; thus embarrassingly pay license fees to ARM inc, that has interleave architecture, until hell-freezes over.
 A short span of years later, articles came out that “hell” had indeed frozen over.

 In the latter part of the 2000’s decade, Intel actually went further into design and production of X86 low cost variant processors/companion chips that used interleaved memory design.

 Earlier yet, in the 1970’s Apple-II, Atari 800, C-64 codified the interleave design philosophy as a core principle of the viability of the personal computers in the retail consumer market.
 These three early PC history makers did not just bring a new design method to computing; they were all three profitable, at least part or most of their corporate lives.

-Management issues eventually took all three of the 8-bit computing innovator companies down.
+Management issues eventually took all three down.
 Apple re-emerged due to Bill Gates/Microsoft funding to stave off more monopoly lawsuits.
-Atari and Commodore managers and engineers simply could not put their rivalry behind them and basically price warred each other out of business.
+Atari and Commodore managers and engineers simply could put their rivalry behind them and basically price warred each other out of business.